code-biscuits/js-ts-biscuits/README.md

   - default: `"// "`,

 - `js-ts-biscuits.annotationMinDistance` _number_ : Determines the minimum amount of lines between start and end tag used to decide to show the annotations.

   - default: `0`,

+- `js-ts-biscuits.annotationMaxLength` _number_ : What is the longest annotation you should see before we cut it off ewith a `...`?
+A 0 value shows the full string.
+  - default: `80`,

 ## Release Notes

+### 0.0.14

+Removed JSON support in favor of a JSON specific extension later

 ### 0.0.13